Welcome to the Harvest Classical Academy

 Who can be involved?

-Because HCA is designed to work closely with the parents it is essential that the parent overseeing the at-home portion of the education is a born-again, committed Christian who has the capacity to oversee the completion of the assigned material.
+Because Harvest Classical Academy (HCA) is designed to work closely with the parents it is essential that the parent overseeing the at-home portion of the education is available, committed, and has the capacity to oversee the completion of the assigned material.

-While it is not a requirement for families to attend Harvest or be Ministry Partners, we do require all families to commit to HCA’s mission, distinctives, leadership, and beliefs.
+It is not a requirement for families to attend Harvest Bible Church or be Ministry Partners.

 What grades are offered